 The following gives an illustrative example of the least-worst regrets analysis.
-Note that these are for illustrative purposes only and are not the values used for the indicative results given in Section 9.
+Note that these are for illustrative purposes only.

 7.3 Illustrative Example of Least-Worst Regrets Analysis

 The illustrative example uses a total of eight demand scenarios.
 As outlined above there are three main steps to the least-worst regrets analysis.